 Apps are available for Windows, MacOS, Linux, iOS, and Android.

 Read our full review of NordVPN.

 You know it’s an indicator of a sophisticated VPN if it’s able to evade China’s great firewall, and that’s exactly what VyprVPN does.

 The company has a paid option of sophisticated Chameleon™ technology which leverages OpenVPN 256-bit AES encryption.
 It also owns all of its global servers – unlike some other VPN services that also rent – giving it total control over user data.

-VyprVPN doesn’t log any data or identifying information about its users.
+VyprVPN doesn’t log any sensitive data or identifying information about its users.
 It’s headquartered in Switzerland which makes it very difficult for authorities to get their hands on it via court orders or injunctions.

 Unfortunately, it doesn’t permit torrenting on its servers but does circumvent the Netflix VPN ban with ease.
-Supported platforms are Windows, Mac OS, iOS, Android, and Linux.
+Supported major platforms are Windows, Mac OS, iOS, Android, and Linux.

-VyprVPN does offer a 3-day free trial (this link also gives you 50% off your first month if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of their monthly/annual packages before availing the offer.
+VyprVPN does offer a 3-day free trial (this link also gives you a discount if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of its monthly/annual packages before availing the offer.
 If unsatisfied, you can cancel before the 3-day trial expires, effectively making it free.